Ray Conniff: Ray Conniff Singers membership

 In 1959, Conniff started The Ray Conniff Singers (12 women and 13 men).

 From 1962 through 2001, membership in the Ray Conniff Singers included:

 Original albums

-Ray Conniff was one of the most successful easy listening artists on the Billboard magazine album chart, placing 30 albums on their Billboard Hot 200 charts to 1973.
+Ray Conniff was one of the most successful easy listening artists on the Billboard magazine album chart, placing 30 albums on their Billboard Hot 200 chart to 1973, and many of them charted in the UK too.

 The group went on to record over 90 albums.